[?] Subscribe To This Site

 Causes of High Blood Pressure

-To understand the causes of high blood pressure, you must first understand what blood pressure is and what the normal blood pressure readings are.
+What, exactly, are the causes of high blood pressure, and what do the readings means?

-(If you already know and you'd rather go straight to the High Blood Pressure Diet page do so by clicking on the link.)
+(If you already know and you'd rather learn about the foods better suited for high blood pressure, go straight to the High Blood Pressure Diet page.)

 Blood pressure is the force that is exerted by the blood on the surface of the inner walls of the blood vessels as the heart pumps the blood around the arteries.

-The peak reading of pressure exerted by this contraction is the systolic pressure.
+The peak reading of pressure (or the highest figure) exerted by this contraction is the systolic pressure.
 Between beats the heart relaxes, and blood pressure drops.
 This lower reading is referred to as diastolic pressure.

-Blood pressure reading are in millimitres of mercury (mm Hg).
+Blood pressure readings are in millimitres of mercury (mm Hg).
 A normal blood pressure reading for adults is 120 (systolic)/80(diastolic).

 However, if the systolic reading repeatedly exceeds 160mmHg, or the diastolic pressure is consistently above 95mmHg, then the person may have high blood pressure or hypertension.